deepset-ai/haystack-home/README.md

 To exclude any page from the sitemap add the following to the frontmatter of that page:
 `sitemap_exclude: true`

-Consider this for pages that are versioned that are effectively duplicates of an original page with minot changes.
-E.g: Versioned Benchmarks
+Consider this for pages that are versioned that are effectively duplicates of an original page with minor changes, for example the "Benchmarks" page.